NAFI123456/GitNafiPurwadhi/README.md

-**CAPSTONE 1, PURWADHIKA PROJECT MUHAMMAD NAFI ADZIQ**
+# CAPSTONE 1, PURWADHIKA PROJECT MUHAMMAD NAFI ADZIQ

-#SALES MANAGEMENT
+# Python Application for Business Data Analytics

-# With this capstone project you can manage your sales easily with just a couple of inputs.
+With this Python project, you can easily see the usage of Python in acumulating datas, esspecially with the CRUD(Create, read, update, delete) ptogram.

+#